 The United States and its allies should strongly encourage the Ukrainian government to establish a fallback government based in western Ukraine.
 This government should consist of a person who can legitimately succeed to the office and functions of the presidency and a fully staffed cabinet of shadow ministers who would assume their powers if the incumbents were captured or killed.
-The United States and European countries should provide any communications technology and other infrastructure necessary for the government to commusustain resistance by taking advantage of extreme geography.
-Most of Ukraine's consists of a flat plain, but in the west, it touches and crosses the Carpathian Mountains.
+The United States and European countries should provide any communications technology and other infrastructure necessary for the government to communicate with its own people and the rest of the world.

+Winston Churchill laid plans for re-creating a British government in 1940 when he, like Zelensky but in the west, it touches and crosses the Carpathian Mountains.
 Zakarpattia Oblast extends west of the Carpathian passes and parts of three neighboring oblasts include the heights of the Carpathians.
 If properly fortified and defended by a well provisioned and determined force, the Carpathian line could prove extremely difficult, and very expensive, for the Russian army to break through.